Artist: Marius Starkey (authored by marius starkey)

-Idell Weiss
+Submitted by Idell Weiss on

 When I paint, it is essential for me to experiment in subject matter, media, and style.
 My work may be representational or otherwise, although it usually presents itself as suggestive of the natural or organic world.